devesasilva/curso-em-video-desafios/README.md

 ---

-✨ *Repositório foi publicado quando os exercícios já tinham sido resolvidos até o 89 e será atualizado constantemente até chegar no último!*
+✨ *Repositórioserá atualizado constantemente até chegar no último exercício!*